huynguy-db/arcion-docs/content/docs/target-setup/imply.md

 title: Imply
 weight: 18
 bookHidden: false
 ---

 # Destination Imply

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

+{{< hint "info" >}}
+When using Imply as target, Arcion adds two new columns to table from its side:
+- `OP_TYPE`: Means operation type.
+For snapshot, it will always will be `I`.
+For delete and update, it's `D` and `U`.
+This is necessary to carry out CDC.
+- `VER_COL`: This column contains a monotonically increasing value for each row.
+Since every table doesn't have a primary key, these values help distinguishing different rows.
+{{< /hint >}}

 ## I. Set up Connection Configuration